chrisgrieser/alfred-bibtex-citation-picker/README.md

 - `⌘⌥ + ↵`: Paste the full bibliographic entry in the APA 6th Style (requires [Pandoc](https://pandoc.org/installing.html)).
 - `⌘ + L`: Preview the (unabridged) title, abstract, and list of keywords in Large Type.
 - `⌘fn + ↵`: Delete the entry from the BibTeX library.
-	- ⚠️ This feature is untested with BiBTeX files created with apps other than BibDesk and Bookends (or have been formatted with `bibtex-tidy`).
+	- ⚠️ This feature is untested with BibTeX files created with apps other than BibDesk and Bookends (or have been formatted with `bibtex-tidy`).
 [Create an issue](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/issues) for problems with other apps.
 - Note that removing entries does __not__ work with the [BetterBibTeX Zotero Plugin](https://retorque.re/zotero-better-bibtex/) since the plugin only does a one-way-sync (Zotero ➞ BibTeX file), meaning any changes to the `.bib` file will be overridden.

 ### Adding entries to the BibTeX library